lowleveldesign/debuggable-windows/readme.md

 ## Requirements

 Currently, the scripts support **64-bit** systems only.
 You will need an Ansible host, which could be [a Linux box](http://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) or [Windows Subsystem for Linux](http://docs.ansible.com/ansible/latest/user_guide/windows_faq.html?highlight=windows%20subsystem#can-ansible-run-on-windows).
 You also need to configure the Windows machine to meet Ansible requirements as explained in [the Ansible documentation](http://docs.ansible.com/ansible/latest/user_guide/windows_setup.html).
+You must also install .NET 4.5+ (previous versions did not support TLS 1.2) and Powershell 3+.

 ## How to run the playbook